-Neither the FFCRA nor the underlying FMLA appears to limit the test to only fulltime employees.
-And, the DOL Leave Q&As state that the all employees are counted, including full-time and part-time employees, employees on leave, and temporary employees.
+Neither the FFCRA nor the underlying FMLA appears to limit the test to only full-time employees.
+And both the Temporary Regulations and the DOL Leave Q&As state that the all employees are counted, including full-time and part-time employees, employees on leave, and temporary employees.
 Thus, each common law employee, regardless of part- or full-time status gets counted as a single employee when applying the "fewer than 500 employees" test.